davidleejy/ai-safety-gridworlds/README.md

 # Structure of this repository

 Contents within `./ai_safety_gridworlds` is the same as the contents of https://github.com/deepmind/ai-safety-gridworlds.
 That is, executing `git clone https://github.com/deepmind/ai-safety-gridworlds /path/to/myfolder` results in `/path/to/myfolder` containing the same contents as `./ai_safety_gridworlds` here.
-Updates to the official AI Safety Gridworlds repository may cause a difference in contents compared to `./ai_safety_gridworlds` here.
+Updates to the official _AI Safety Gridworlds_ repository will cause their contents to differ to `./ai_safety_gridworlds` here.

 ## Notes